nvaccess/nvda/readme.txt

 		* Copy these files from the SDK's prog directory into NVDA's source\brailleDisplayDrivers\handyTech directory: HtBrailleDriverServer.dll, HtBrailleDriverServer.tlb, sbsupport.dll, dealers.dat
 	* If you want to be able to use this driver when running from source code, you will need to install the Handy Tech universal driver: ftp://ftp.handytech.de/public/Software/BrailleDriver/bsd1206a.exe

+To use the Baum braille display driver:
+	* pyserial (for Python 2.x), version 2.5 or later: http://pypi.python.org/pypi/pyserial

 To build a binary version of NVDA:
 	* Py2Exe (for Python 2.7), version 0.6.9 or later: http://www.sourceforge.net/projects/py2exe/